Worry Before Defending a Dissertation?Here a few Oral Defense Questions

 The problem with any list that you will find online is that it is never going to be complete.
 All audiences are different as is your research.
 Not every member of the panel is likely to have read your paper even if they were meant to; while others may have scanned it with a magnifying glass looking for issues to raise.
 So the range of questions that you will be asked can vary enormously as can the success criteria for answering a question well.

-The following are some of the most common questions that you may be asked; the answers, of course, are personal to you and your research:
+The following are some of the most dissertation defense questions that you may be asked; the answers, of course, are personal to you and your research: